 Transition to a ketogenic diet slowly

 Transitioning to a high fat diet does need to be done gradually, especially if coming from a carb based diet.
 The body needs to transition from burning carbs as fuel, to utilising fats, and you don’t want to stir up the pancreas by a sudden surge in fat content.
 Always take 10-14 days to gradually make this change.
-With older patients that may have cancer or diabetes, I will always advise adding a pancreatic enzyme supplement (eg Enzyplex powder) long term.
+With older patients that may have cancer or diabetes, we would advise adding a pancreatic enzyme supplement (eg Enzyplex powder) long term.
 It can also assist in the transition process for all pets.
-Because fats are quite volatile, and will go rancid quite easily, they do not preserve well in most shelf stable pet foods, and as such, the best ketogenic diets and our Complete Mix Grain Free muesli can be used as a base.
+Because fats are quite volatile, and will go rancid quite easily, they do not preserve well in most shelf stable pet foods, and as such, the best ketogenic diets are fresh, raw diets and our Complete Mix Grain Free muesli can be used as a base.